Everybody Wants You: In popular culture

 The song was used in the episode 13 (title: 'Standards and Practices') of season 1 of the drama The Closer.

 In 2004, a mashup of "Everybody Wants You" and "Emerge" by Fischerspooner was included on the Queer Eye soundtrack.

 The song is used the first couple seasons of the TV show Burn Notice, including being used in a promotional ad for the second season.

 The song is used in the 2012 film Battleship.

+Top-40 deejay Mark Sebastian once played the song repeatedly for over an hour on Cincinnati radio station WKRQ, claiming to have locked himself in the studio and hearing people banging on the door to get him out.
+He was temporarily suspended and returned to air after reading an appology.